AKROGIS/Park-Observer/Documentation/Protocol Specification.md

 Protocol authors are discouraged from using this property to set an initial value, see the discussion for [`selected`](#-dialog-section-element-selected-).

+Prior to Park Observer 2.0.0, boolean values could not be null, and the default was true (1).

 ##### `dialog.section.element.minimumValue`
 This property is optional.
 If provided it must be a number.
 This is the minimum value allowed in `"QIntegerElement"` or `"QDecimalElement"`.